Safeguarding & Pastoral Support

 At Park High Sixth Form we want every student to feel safe and supported.
 We place a high value on gaining a holistic view of our students and developing an understanding of their individual needs.
 This starts from our induction programme which seeks to help students with the transition to post-16 study.
 Parent and Carers are also invited to meet the Sixth Form team in the first 2 weeks.

 We recognise that post-16 programmes of study are demanding and as such want to ensure that the young people in our care have a range of resources available to draw upon during their time at our Sixth Form.
 This includes a dedicated pastoral staff team made up of:

-- Mr Patel the Head of Sixth Form
+- Mr Clarke the Head of Sixth Form

 - Mrs Rahman the Sixth Form Administrator and safeguarding contact

-- Mr Samuels a pastoral support assistant, who specifically monitors attendance & punctuality
+- Pastoral support assistant, who specifically monitors attendance & punctuality

 - An experienced, specialised Sixth Form tutor team.
 Every student is a part of a tutor group and will meet their tutor daily.